guidance-guarantee-programme/pension_guidance/content/pension_summary/how_my_pension_is_taxed.en.md

 You’re responsible for paying tax on other income you have, e.g. from property or investments, and you might have to fill in a Self-Assessment tax return.

 <div role="note" aria-label="Information" class="application-notice info-notice">
   <p>You usually pay tax if your pension pots are worth more than the <a href="https://www.gov.uk/tax-on-your-private-pension/lifetime-allowance" target="_blank" rel="external">lifetime allowance</a>.
-This is currently £1,073,100.</p>
+This was £1,073,100 before 6 April 2023.
+You won't be subject to the lifetime allowance if you take your pension after this, but may be subject to the new lump sum allowance (LSA) or lump sum and death benefit allowance (LSDBA).</p>
 </div>

 {: .hide-from-screen }